iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Now, if you don't already have it open, open Mission Planner and navigate to the Motor Test section under the Optional Hardware tab as covered in :ref:`hobby_fc_tutorial`.
 Then, follow these steps:

-    1. Power off the IQ module.
+    1. Power off the Vertiq module.
     2. Set the duration in Motor Test to 120s.
 The precise number here isn't critically important, this is just meant to hold each command for a long enough time to make it easy to manually change them.
     3. Set the Throttle % to 100%
     4. Click "Test All Motors" to start sending the 100% throttle commands
-    5. Power on the IQ Module, and wait for it to start playing the begin calibration song.
+    5. Power on the Vertiq Module, and wait for it to start playing the begin calibration song.
     6. Lower the Throttle% to 0% and click "Test All Motors".
 The motor song should switch to the calibration-in-progress song.
     7. Wait 5s, and then set the Throttle% to 50% and click "Test All Motors".
 The motor should stop playing the calibration-in-progress song, indicating it completed calibration.
     8. Lower the Throttle% to 0% and click "Test All Motors".
 Confirm that the motor plays the arming song.